 Or are they?

-As one smart principal said of his primary school student leadership team, “The trouble is, they don’t know what they don’t know.”
+As one principal said, referring to his new student leadership team, “They’ve been elected captains, and they think they know a lot.
+But they don’t know what they don’t know.”

-That’s why you MUST have an Induction Program for your student leadership team.
+That’s why you MUST have an Orientation or Induction Program for your student leadership team.

 And not just any old Induction Program will do.